ubcuas/ACOM/README.md

 but it ultimately depends on what the Flask development URL binds itself to, look in the terminal after running
 ```
-make run
+make run-[copter/plane]
 ```

 ## Troubleshooting

 `[Errno -2] Name or service not known sleeping`
 > When you run acom without uas-sitl, then you will have this error as it tries to connect to SITL through mavlink, but it can't find the address.
-To fix it, run SITL using `make run-sitl` or kill all the acom containers and run `make run`.
+To fix it, run SITL using `make run-sitl-[copter/plane]` or kill all the acom containers and run `make run-[copter/plane]`.